Bryant Haliday

-Bryant Haliday (April 7, 1928 – July 28, 1996) was an American actor, as well as producer, of film and stage, who was instrumental in providing a showcase for international film titles in the United States by co-founding Janus Films with his partner Cyrus Harvey, Jr.
+Bryant Haliday (April 7, 1928 – July 28, 1996) was an American actor, as well as producer, of film and stage, who was instrumental in providing a showcase for international film titles in the United States by co-founding Janus Films with his business partner Cyrus Harvey, Jr.

 Early life and theatre

 He entered Harvard to study law.
 Haliday was an actor and founding member of the Brattle Theatre Company (BTC) based at the Brattle Theatre in Cambridge, Massachusetts; the BTC was an American version of England's The Old Vic.
 Haliday produced and acted in many of the productions there.
 In 1948, he purchased the theatre.
 The BTC dissolved in 1952, and the theater became a movie house.
 In 1966, Haliday sold the theater to Bramont Trust.
 Cyrus Harvey, Jr. continued to manage it into the 1970s.

 Janus Films

 Janus Films was founded in 1956 by Haliday and Harvey.
 Haliday ran the 55th Street Playhouse in New York and used it as a primary location for exhibiting Janus-distributed films, which included the films of Ingmar Bergman, Federico Fellini, Akira Kurosawa and Michelangelo Antonioni.